Skip to content

 Setting up Connection and Authentication

-First, ensure that you have configured the connection to the scan server in your VSCode settings.
+First, configure your connection to the Scan Server in VS Code settings.
 We recommend using a Personal Access Token for authentication.
-You can create this token in your account page of the scan server.
+You can generate one from your Scan Server account page

 Attaching to a Project

-1. Run Attach to Project Command: Launch the Yagaan: Attach to Project command
+1. Run Attach to Project Command: Open the command palette and run Yagaan: Attach to Project.

 1. Select Credentials Method: As you haven't been authenticated yet, you'll be prompted to enter your credentials (token or username/password).